finnoaa-dot/Portfolio/README.md

 ## Get In Touch

 - **Email**: aafinno@gmail.com
-- **LinkedIn**: linkedin.com/in/arielfinno
+- **LinkedIn**: (linkedin.com/in/arielfinno)

 ## Recent Work

 Check out my repositories below to see what I've been working on.
-Feel free to explore, fork, and provide feedback!
+Feel free to explore, and provide your thoughts!

 ---